gagregrog/facewash/README.md

   Draw 5 point facial landmarks and display angle of the head.

+  - `-se`, `--sixty-eight`

+  Use the 68-point facial landmarks instead of the 5-point.

 - `-x`, `--remove`

   Remove faces found in the video stream.
 Each frame without detected faces gets set as the background image.